markuched13/markuched13.github.io/posts/bof/bat.md

 1. I'll get the offset
 2. Put shellcode in the stack address leaked when option 1 is chosen
 3. Overwrite the rip to call the shellcode
+4. Cause the binary to jump to the return call by giving it a value not necessary
 ```

 Now lets get the offset